Published on December 20th, 2015 | by Ozlem Avcioglu0

 The new Nordic food is about purity, freshness, simplicity and cooking with ingredients and produce whose characteristics are particularly in local climates, lanscapes and waters.
 Today to make a reservation to Noma is not easy but don’t worry there a a lot of new places like Bo Bech’s Geist where there is no formality and apart from good food you can relax, unwind and savor the moment.
 Or Manfreds which is a small place and the guests are seated closely together.
 The intimacy is reflected in the servings that invite to sharing around the table, even if you are just two persons where the food is served informally and arranged without frills.
 Instead they spent time in the kitchen, creating dishes in a playful and respectful attitude towards the seasonal produce.
 The steak tartar I ate here was the best I have ever had in my entire life.

 The Nordic diet seems to be emerging as a substitute for the sun-ripened Mediterranean one.
-With its blend of fish, root vegetables, grainy bread, nuts and wild game, it is as tasty as it is exciting.
+With its blend of fish, root vegetables, grainy bread or french baguette loaf, nuts and wild game, it is as tasty as it is exciting.